blogs.sanpreetsingh.com

 Key Highlights

-• When Intimacy Feels Like Pressure usually points to something deeper than physical closeness alone.
+• When Intimacy Feels Like Pressure usually points to something deeper than private closeness alone.
 It often reflects emotional strain, unclear expectations, unresolved hurt, or a loss of safety in the relationship.

 • This experience can show up quietly: guilt after saying no, tension before affection, fear of disappointing your partner, or the feeling that closeness is becoming a duty instead of a choice.